Rashid Chunna

-Syed Abdur Rashid (সৈয়দ আব্দুর রশিদ; died 1985), commonly known as Rashid Chunna, was a Pakistani football player who played as a forward, and manager.
+Syed Abdur Rashid (سید عبدالرشید; died 1985), commonly known as Rashid Chunna, was a Pakistani football player who played as a forward, and manager.
 He represented the Pakistan national football team between 1952 and 1954.

 Early life

 Rashid was born in Calcutta in Bengal, British India.

 Club career

 Rashid played in the Calcutta League for Kolkata Mohammedan, Mohun Bagan and Aryan and Bhawanipore Club.
 He also played for the IFA XI against foreign teams from China, Burma, and Sweden.
 He played for the Bengal team in the Santosh Trophy.